-* Any abnormal growth of tissue in the mouth (or otherwise) requires biopsy for definitive diagnosis.
+* NOTE: Any abnormal growth of tissue in the mouth (or otherwise) requires biopsy for definitive diagnosis.
 Although a confident clinical impression can be obtained from an examination and x-rays, final diagnosis cannot be made with the opinion of a pathologist.
-At ADOS, we rely heavily on our pathologists and use pathologists that specialize solely in oral pathology.
-Additionally, we send radiographs, CT images, and clinical pictures if needed with our biopsy samples so that the pathologist has an in-depth clinical picture of the tumor.
+At ADOS, we use pathologists that specialize solely in oral diseases.
+Additionally, we send radiographs, Cone Beam CT images, and clinical pictures with our biopsy samples so that the pathologist has an in-depth clinical picture of the tumor.

-Only the most common types of oral tumors will be covered in this article, and for simplification, they are characterized into benign and malignant tumors below.
+Due to the large variety and number of oral tumors that can be present in our dogs and cats, only the most common types will be covered in this article.
+For simplification, they are characterized into benign and malignant tumors below.

 Benign oral tumors:

 The word benign is defined as something that is not harmful.
 When directly related to tumors/cancer, benign is equated to not being malignant, or “dangerous/virulent.”
 While benign oral tumors are understandably less “scary” and often more treatable than malignant tumors, they should still be treated promptly.
 Even benign oral tumors often continue to grow, and unhampered growth can eventually lead to difficulty eating and chewing and destruction of local tissues.
 Prompt treatment equates to less aggressive surgery and a higher chance at surgical cure.
 We will explore some different types of benign oral tumors below.
 This list is not meant to be exhaustive, but rather to provide a general overview of common benign oral tumors.